December 2017 Update!

 When To Do a 1031 Exchange?

 When you sell an investment property, even if you weren’t the one who initially purchased, you end up on the hook to pay capital gains tax.

 If you’ve made some bad investments, or you just have bad luck, selling your investment can cost you more than you make.

 But, if you own a rental property that is worth significantly more today than what you (or the original owner) purchased it for, you can make a killing by doing a 1031 exchange.

-The big question: how should you do your 1031 exchange in 2018?
+The big question: how do you do a 1031 exchange?
 Continue reading the next section to learn some tips and strategies for success!

 How To Do a 1031 Exchange Right Now?